 "The moment one commits oneself, then Providence moves too.
 All sorts of things occur to help one that would never otherwise have occurred...Whatever you can do, or dream you can do, begin it.
-Boldness has genius, power, and magic in it.
 Begin it now." - Goethe

 Did you make a New Years Resolution to be more patient, or to stop yelling?
 Surveys show those are the #1 resolutions for parents.

 If you're like most of us, you've had the experience of making resolutions only to give up in frustration and self-disgust within a few weeks.
 You may

-The truth is, most new year's resolutions fail.
+The truth is, most New Year's resolutions fail.
 Not because we're not good enough, or we don't try hard enough.
-But because what we're trying to do
+But because what we're trying to do is

 HARD.
 If it were easy, it wouldn't take a New Years Resolution!

 The second reason we don't make progress on our resolutions is that most resolutions are a wish, not a plan.
 To accomplish anything hard,

-hard, we need to break it into small chunks--a step-by-step plan--and support ourselves to accomplish each step.
-Then, we need to revise our plan to
+we need to break it into small chunks--a step-by-step plan--and support ourselves to accomplish each step.
+Then, we need to revise our plan to accommodate

 The third reason resolutions wither without bearing fruit is that we don't give ourselves enough support.
 We don't ask for help.
 We never

 We never really commit ourselves aloud and in public, which means our resolution never gets the chance to grow roots, much less flower.